teaching-on-testbeds/ml-energy/notebooks/00-data.md

 and note the password listed on that page.
 Click on the link for “Instrument Dataset”, enter the password, click on `instrument_dataset` to open the folder, and download it.
 (You can “direct download” straight from this site, you don’t need a Dropbox account.)
 Depending on your laptop OS and on how you download the data, you may need to “unzip” or otherwise extract the four `.npy` files from an archive.

-Now create a new folder (named `instrument_dataset`) on the Chameleon server for storing the dataset.
+Now create a new folder (named `instrument_dataset`) on the server for storing the dataset.
 :::

 :::{.cell .code}